What is WaterSense?

 After completing the Texas A&M Agrilife Extension Service requirements and recieved your WaterSense Labeled Texas Landscape Irrigation Auditing Certification, you will recieve access to the WaterSense Partner website, including the WaterSense Professional Logo ("look for" logo below) and promotional materials to share with your clientele about your certification and the WaterSense Program.

 WaterSense Label (Logo) for Certified Professionals to advertise their certification

 For more information about becoming a WaterSense Landscape Irrigation Professional Partner, visit http://www.epa.gov/watersense/partners/irrigation.html

 How do I renew my certfication?

-To renew your Landscape Irrigation Auditing Certification with the WaterSense Label, an Auditor shall within 2 years of the certificate being issued:
+To renew your WaterSense labeled TxCLIA certification, an Auditor shall within 2 years of the certificate being issued:

-1. Complete any 8 Hour CEU Short Course offered by Texas Agrilife Extension Service-School of Irrigation.
+1. Complete any 8 Hour CEU Short Course offered by the Texas A&M Agrilife Extension Service at the Texas A&M School of Irrigation.

 Approved Courses are available at http://irrigation.tamu.edu

 Provide documentation of completing at least 1 Irrigation Audit from the last date of certification or renewal.